 There is no additional charge from MasterCard to use SecureCode.
-Your processor or website developer may have additional costs for implementing MasterCard SecureCode.
+However, your processor or website developer may have additional costs for implementing MasterCard SecureCode.
 Be sure to check with your processor about its specific fees for fraud tools.

 How do consumers use it?

 From the consumer side, using MasterCard SecureCode is pretty simple.
-MasterCard has a simple SecureCode signup where consumers can locate their issuing bank to set up the code.
-When consumers make a purchase on a website that uses 3D Secure, they’ll be prompted for their SecureCode when they checkout on your site using their MasterCard.
+MasterCard has a SecureCode signup where consumers can locate their issuing bank to set up the code.
+When consumers make a purchase on a website that uses 3D Secure, your site will prompt for their SecureCode when they check out.

 As mentioned above, with certain implementations, customers won’t even need to enter their code.